 Humidity in an indoor edible window garden

 We can’t really talk about room temperature without addressing humidity.
-For our first few years of growing indoors we did not think much about it.
-Humidity kind of made itself known.
-Since we live in a very dry climate at takes quiet a few plants to raise the humidity in the room to undesirable level.
-But since a cooler room can only take half the moisture as a warmer room, and our winters are very cold, we did notice a moisture build up in our growing room.
+For our first few years of growing indoors, we did not think much about it.
+The humidity made itself known.
+Since we live in a very dry climate it takes quite a few plants to raise the humidity in the room to an undesirable level.
+But since a cooler room can only take half the moisture as a warmer room, and our winters are very cold, we did notice moisture build-up in our growing room.

-A simple way to avoid moisture build up is to raise the temperature in your growing area.
-For example if you have a bow window full with plants, and the cold window starts to build up moisture, place a little fan heater into the window.
+A simple way to avoid moisture build-up is to raise the temperature in your growing area.
+For example, if you have a bow window full of plants, and the cold window starts to build up moisture, place a little fan heater into the window.
 The air circulation and the additional heat will make a big difference.

 Ventilation is another great option.
-In the summer we like to keep the windows open with a screen to prevent bugs from coming in.
-In the winter however, when outdoor temperatures are freezing cold, we shy back from that option.
+In the summer we like to keep the window open with a screen to prevent bugs from coming in.
+In the winter, however, when outdoor temperatures are freezing cold, we shy back from that option.
 Also, if you live in a very moist climate, ventilation might not be of much help.

-Dehumidifiers are the only sure way to control humidity at all time.
-In our garage growing room, where we grow a lot of plants, the dehumidifier is constantly running.
-In our house however, even if we have a good number of plants, we never needed a dehumidifier.
+Dehumidifiers are the only sure way to control humidity at all times.
+In our garage growing room, where we grow a lot of plants, the dehumidifier is running frequently.
+In our house, however, even if we have a good number of plants, we never needed a dehumidifier.

-We would love to hear your experience with temperature and humidity for an indoor edible window garden.
+We would love to hear about your experience with temperature and humidity for an indoor edible garden.